Jashu-MJ/Weather_reporter/README.md

 ## Requirments:

-Python 3.x is required to run the project
+Python 3.x is required to run the project.
+Ensure if the python3 is installed on the machine.

+os,sys and webbrowser are python standard libraries.

 ### Required Packages:

 1) requests
 2) folium
-3) webbrowser
-4) pandas
+3) pandas
-5) logging
+4) logging

 ## How to install and run the project

 1) clone the repo.
 2) Open the terminal and traverse to the project folder location.
 3) Run the command chmod u+x weather_report.sh(will make the file executable for the present user)
+4) run the ./weather_report.sh command on the terminal.
-4) enter the latitude, longitude and time period value when prompted.
+5) enter the latitude, longitude and time period value when prompted.
-5) The output will be displyed on the terminal and a html page will be opened displaying the location with temperature and forecast.
+6) The output will be displyed on the terminal and a html page will be opened displaying the location with temperature and forecast.